Quantifying and mitigating the effect of snapshot interval in light-cone Epoch of Reionization 21-cm simulations: Statistical analysis

 The spherically averaged 3D power spectrum $P(k)$ can be used to quantify the two-point statistics of the LC EoR 21-cm signal.
 The 21-cm brightness temperature distribution $\Tb (\n, \nu)$ can be expressed as a function of the observing frequency $\nu$ and the angle in the plane of the sky $\thetavec$.
 We map the $(\thetavec, \nu)$ coordinate to $(\bm{r}_\perp, r_\parallel)$ which are the comoving displacements from the center of the simulation box respectively perpendicular and parallel to the LoS.
 Here we have used $\bm{r}_\perp = r_c \thetavec$ and $r_\parallel = r'_c(\nu - \nu_c)$ where $r_c$ and $r'_c = \frac{d r}{d \nu}|_{r_c}$ are both evaluated at $z_c$ which corresponds to $\nu_c$ the central frequency of the simulation.
 The result of this approximation is a spatially uniform rectangular grid where we can directly use 3D FFT to calculate $\tilde{T}_b(\bm{k})$ from $\Tb (\bm{r}_\perp, r_\parallel)$.
 This approximation costs less than 2\% error in grid positions.

 The dimensionless spherically averaged 21-cm power spectrum $\Delta^2(k) = k^3 P(k) /2\pi^2$ is shown in Figure~\ref{pk_lc_cb} for the LC simulation and reionization snapshot both at central redshift $z_c$.
 We see that the LC effect significantly enhances $\Delta^2(k)$ at large scales.
 The LC and RS power spectra differ by $365\%$ at the smallest $k$ bin $k=0.03$ Mpc$^{-1}$.
-By definition, $P(k)$ estimates the two-point statistics averaged over all three directions.
-It is also important to note that LC 21-cm signal $ \Tb(\bm{\theta}, \nu)$ is not statistically homogeneous (ergodic) and evolves significantly along the line-of-sight direction (Figure~\ref{Tb}).
-In this case, the Fourier modes are not very optimal basis sets.
-The Fourier transform also imposes periodicity on the signal which cannot be justified along the LoS in the presence of the LC effect.
-Due to this, the power spectrum fails to quantify the entire two-point statistics of the signal and gives a biased/incomplete estimate \citep{trott2016exploring, mondal2018}.